10 of the best dumbbell chest exercises for building your upper body and growing muscle

 (Image credit: Shutterstock)

-You may have heard the gym rats in your life talk about “blasting their pecs” on a bench press day.
-But strengthening your chest is incredibly important not only for aesthetic reasons but for functional ones as well.
+You may have heard the gym rats in your life talk about chest day.
+Strengthening your chest is incredibly important not only for aesthetic reasons but for functional ones as well.

-The muscles of your chest are responsible for many different upper body movements: they help lift, lower, rotate, and move your arms in almost all directions.
+The chest muscles are responsible for many different upper body movements: they help lift, lower, rotate, and move your arms in almost all directions.
 Any time you open a door, carry a heavy box, run your vacuum cleaner, or even breathe, your chest muscles are at work.
-The stronger they are, the easier it is to move around in the world (and the less susceptible you are to certain injuries).
+The stronger they are, the easier it is to move around and the less susceptible you are to certain injuries.

-If you’re looking for a great way to strengthen all of the muscles in your chest, pick up a pair of dumbbells (here are the best adjustable dumbbells for weight lifting at home), and try 10 of the best dumbbell chest exercises you can do.
+If you’re looking for a great way to strengthen all of the muscles in your chest, pick up a pair of the best adjustable dumbbells and try 10 of the best dumbbell chest exercises for building your upper body.

 What muscles make up your chest?